aadityayadav17/binarybandits/README.md

     Shared Preferences (shared_preferences) – Allows persistent local storage of simple key-value pairs across app sessions.

+    Url Launcher (url_launcher) - Enables the app to open URLs in the device's web browser or trigger other app functionalities like making phone calls or sending emails.

 ##### NOTE: You do not have to setup/manage any external dependecies manually, step 4 would set them up for you.